 Advise and assist the development, design and implementation of the MCP Open Space Plan and subsequent sub plans, terrestrial and wetland rehabilitation and recreation infrastructure.

-Work with Council to develop procedures and practices for volunteer participation on the MCP.

 Include the MCP as an item in the Green Hills Environmental Land Bank.

 Actively seek opportunities to fund the establishment and maintenance of the ecological and recreational assets of the Maleny Community Precinct public open space and ecological parklands.

-In co-operation with Council undertake maintenance work on the Precinct using raised funds and community resources towards the environmental enhancement of the MCP.
+In co-operation with Council, and in accordance with its operational procedures and practices, undertake voluntary maintenance work on the Precinct using raised funds and community resources towards the environmental enhancement of the MCP.

 With Council, develop and regularly review a set of protocols for communication and dealing with operational issues relating to this MoU.